Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Beautiful interface with excellent typography

-- Community template library is massive
+- Massive community template library

 - Notion AI is included in paid plans